“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 46th Floor: Shibuya Sky Observatory

 You cannot bring anything up to the observation deck except your wallet and phone/camera.
-Anything else needs to be placed in a locker at the observation deck.
+Anything else needs to be placed in a locker at the Shibuya Sky deck.

 The lockers are quite big, I was able to fit my handbag and two decent-sized shopping bags inside.
 These can be locked for 100 yen, and you receive your coin back when you leave.